apptainer/apptainer-userdocs/singularity_and_docker.rst

 The NVIDIA NGC catalog at https://ngc.nvidia.com contains various GPU software, packaged in containers.
-Many of these containers are specifically documented by NVIDIA as supported by {Singularity}, with instructions available.
+Many of these containers are specifically documented by NVIDIA as supported by {Project}, with instructions available.

 Previously, an account and API token was required to pull NGC